CyrilusK/MultiQuizzler/README.md

 ## Our Goal

-The goal of this tutorial is to take you one step further in your journey of becoming an app developer.
-We are going to introduce you to the holy grail of mobile design patterns: the Model View Controller (MVC) pattern.
-A design pattern is simply a repeatable and optimised solution to a common software problem and you’ll learn more about this when use in the tutorial.
+We've been introduced to a mobile design pattern: the Model View Controller (MVC) pattern.
+A design pattern is simply a repeatable and optimized solution to a common software problem.

+## What did I create

+I created a trivia quiz app with multiple choices.

-## What you will learn
+## What did I learn

 * How to programmatically change UI elements such as Labels and Buttons.
 * What is a design pattern and how is it used in programming.